daxmcpartland/Simple-Image-Processing/README.md

 ```
 The convertToAscii method returns a vector of strings, where each string represents a line of the ASCII representation of the image.

+### Examples

+To see how these methods modifies images, please take a look inside of the examples folder.